zhuang-li/zhuang-li.github.io/_pages/about.md

 I earned my PhD from Monash University, where I was mentored by Dr. Lizhen Qu, Prof. Gholamreza Haffari, and ACL Fellow Phil Cohen.
 I am now a Lecturer at RMIT University.

 My recent work has appeared in leading venues such as ACL, EMNLP, NAACL, NeurIPS, and ICLR.
-I was a recipient of the **EMNLP 2025 Outstanding Paper Award**.
+I was a recipient of the **EMNLP 2025 Outstanding Paper Award**, one of seven such awards among 3,200+ accepted papers.

 I have also collaborated with industry partners, including Ant International (Singapore), on LLM safety evaluation and red teaming, resulting in publications at ACL and NeurIPS.